-ParadoxTechnology™ analyzes and determines a broad spectrum of potential counter-productive traits without the person having the slightest idea it is happening.
-This is vitally important since negative traits usually account for 60-75% of the factors that determine job success.
+ParadoxTechnology analyzes and determines a broad spectrum of potential counter-productive traits without having to ask negative questions on the questionnaire.
+This is vitally important since negative traits usually account for 60-75% of the factors that impact job success.

 Paradox Technology measures how employees manage 12 paradoxical pairs of behaviors, each of which relate to an important core value.